Holbirk History, Family Crest & Coats of Arms

 Early Origins of the Holbirk family

-Another 185 words (13 lines of text) covering the years 1189, 1622 and 1635 are included under the topic Early Holbirk History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holbirk research.
+Another 118 words (8 lines of text) covering the years 1189, 1622 and 1635 are included under the topic Early Holbirk History in all our PDF Extended History products and printed products wherever possible.

 Holbirk Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Holbirk include Holbrook, Holbrow, Holbrooks, Holbroake and many more.

 Early Notables of the Holbirk family (pre 1700)